 Georgian architecture was constructed in Dublin between 1714, during King George I’s reign, through to King George IV’s death in 1830.
 Georgian homes were built for members of the upper-middle class, with development on the south side of the city – where the Georgian House Museum resides – only beginning after the Earl of Kildare had finished his palatial townhouse in the area in 1748.
 Number Twenty Nine, Fitzwilliam Street Lower, received its first residents in 1794.
 Mrs Olivia Beatty – the widow of a well-known wine merchant – and her seven children moved in during November of that year and lived there until 1806.

-In 1928, Ireland’s Electricity Supply Board (ESB) took ownership of the building, which housed offices of the company until 1980.
-Once the offices had moved, an extensive restoration of Number Twenty Nine was undertaken by ESB, in partnership with the National Museum of Ireland.
-The house was returned to how it would have looked when first being lived in, mostly using furniture and furnishings from the National Museum’s Collection of Georgian items.
-It was opened to the public as a museum in 1991.
+In 1928, Ireland’s ESB took ownership of the building, which housed the company’s offices until 1980.
+Afterwards, Number Twenty Nine underwent an extensive restoration, a project overseen by ESB, in partnership with the National Museum of Ireland.
+The house was returned to how it would have looked between 1790 and 1820, mostly using furniture and other pieces from the National Museum’s collection of Georgian items.
+The museum was opened to the public in 1991.